karalus/esb0/README.md

 - Can map between synchronous and asynchronous messages exchange patterns
 - Supports GZIP and [Fast Infoset](https://en.wikipedia.org/wiki/Fast_Infoset) encoding/decoding and MTOM/XOP
 - Uses resource- and thread pools for effective resource utilization, thus supporting QoS per service.
-- Includes a HTTP load balancer component with health check for outbound HTTP traffic
+- Includes a HTTP load balancer component with customizable health check for outbound HTTP traffic
 - New service flows and thread pools can be configured at runtime without service outage
 - Is performant like a network component.
 Can act at the speed of a reverse proxy (only few millis penalty) even when processing XML.
 - Outperforms most other Service Gateways when XML processing is needed.